guillainbisimwa/DRC-ebola-evolution/README.md

-# The epidemiological situation of the Ebola Virus Disease from 2018-08-04 to 2019-02-21
+# The outbreak situation of the Ebola Virus

 <p>This simple project demostrates the utility of data science.
 I chose personally
 to study the evolution of the ebola outbreak that has been occurring in the north-east of the DRC since August 2018.</p>
 <p>Unfortunately many people have lost their lives.